Youngzt998/CompCertDev/oopsla-artifact-doc.md

    ```
 ## Compilation
 To compile the benchmark programs, use `compile.sh` shell script that generates two versions of binaries compiled by the baseline and our version of CompCert.
-The following command compiles all the benchmarks and shows the compilation times in second.
+The following command compiles all the benchmarks and shows the compilation times in seconds.
 ```shell
    ./compile.sh *.c
    ```